buanzo/hume/README.md

 * We need a UI/UX designer/developer, maybe a REST API for querytools.

+# Slack support

+Hume currently allows you to send messages to a Slack channel using the Incoming Webhooks method.
+You need to create a channel for hume messages, then a Slack App, finally create an incoming webhook for that channel and paste the webhook url into the humed configuration file.

+Today, ALL hume messages will go to the same channel, but in the immediate future I will add support for task-specific channels (hume -t switch specifies taskname).
+The humed configuration will allow you to indicate which webhook to use for a specific task, plus a fallback/general webhook url for unmatched tasks or messages with no task identification.

 # Implementation, concepts, ideas

 ## Ideas for implementation